© copyright notice ||| français ||| italiano

 ===================================================

---- 2.3.1 ---
+--- 2.3.#1 ---

 When we want to communicate a new idea.

 Jean Fourastié said that when we want to communicate a new idea, it must fit harmoniously into previous ideas' baggage, as if it were only a corollary, or a special case.

 This is a useful recommendation in most cases.
 But not when fundamental inconsistencies burden the theory on the subject under discussion.
 Not when you understand that you have to start from a completely different point of view.

 As it happens in the current theory on tides, when they tell you that they are mainly due to the attraction exerted by the Moon, even if this attraction is infinitesimal, compared to that exerted by the Earth on its waters.

--- 2.3.3 ---
+-- 2.3.#2 ---

-Rather than say “we don’t know”.
+Rather than say we don't know.

--- 2.3.4 ---
+-- 2.3.#3 ---

-Based on what has been said.
+Based on what has been said so far.

--- 2.3.5 ---
+-- 2.3.#6 ---

 In seeds, at critical angular velocities.

--- 2.3.6 ---
+-- 2.3.#7 ---

 The second is that in liquid water, the various molecules rarely move in coordination with each other.